The Easiest Way To Setup a Company in Hong Kong

 Step 5.
 Select the Registered Address of Your Company

-Your company's registered address is the address at which governmental departments will send correspondence.
+Your registered office address is the address at which the governmental departments will send correspondence.

 If you change your office address, ensure that you fill in the NR1 Form and notify the related authorities to prevent missing important correspondences.